Join the Church

 Also, during the interview, you will probably be asked what your spiritual love language is.
 If you are unsure of what a love language is, don’t worry.
 We can point you in the right direction with how to find out.
 Knowing your love language is a way we can ensure that you continually feel appreciated here as you serve at Fraser Coast Baptist Church.

-Join the prayer chain
+Join the Prayer Chain

 In the process of applying for church membership, if you had not done so already, you will be asked to join the prayer chain.
 The prayer chain is just an effective way to receive relatively quick notifications of prayer requests that come up during the week.
 These notifications come via email and are sent out by our prayer chain coordinator, Cecelia Tooze.
 It also goes both ways so it enables you to quickly send out an emergency request for all the prayer warriors to receive in a timely manner.

-Make the pledge
+Make the Pledge

 As stated before, when someone becomes a member of a church, they make promises to pray, give, serve, attend worship, accept the spiritual guidance of the church, obey its teachings and seek the things that make for unity, purity and peace.
 In other words, you are publicly making a pledge to the local church that you intend to fulfil your responsibility in these areas.